 While broken bones are not uncommon in personal injury accidents, bone fractures and breaks are significant injuries that immediate medical attention.
-Severely broken or fractured bones can be devastating injuries with prolonged and expensive recovery and rehabilitation.
+Severely broken or fractured bones can be devastating injuries with painful symptoms, prolonged and expensive recovery and rehabilitation.
 In some cases, complications may arise from these injuries that result in permanent, life-changing limitations.

 For this reasons, if your broken or fractured bone was caused by another's negligence, you may be entitled to compensation, and you should contact an experienced bone fracture lawyer to ensure your legal rights are protected.

 One of the first steps in evaluating your broken bone legal claim is understanding what kind of bone fracture you suffered.
 A fracture is simply a broken bone.
 A break typically occurs when an external force is exerted on your bone resulting in a crack, snap or splintering effect.

 Bones can break in a variety of ways but are generally grouped in one of the three categories below:

 - Hairline break/fracture: These are small cracks in your bone and are often referred to as a stress fracture.
 Hairline fractures require careful examination and may be hard to see on x-rays.